fboes/aerofly-weather/README.md

 Usage
 -----

-⚠️ This tool alters your Aerofly FS 2 configuration file.
-It is thoroughly tested, but may nevertheless damage your files.
-Please proceed with caution.

 1. Go to your Aerofly FS 2 save data directory where your main configuration file `main.mcf` is located.
 1. Make a backup of your `main.mcf`.
 1. Call `aerofly-metar [METAR]` to insert the METAR information into your configuration file, with `[METAR]` being a valid METAR forecast string enclosed in quotes _OR_ call `aerofly-metar-url [URL]` to insert METAR information supplied from an URL.